A Recap of The Center’s 27th Annual Summer Conference

 Wiinikka-Lydon concluded his talk by providing prospective ways forward for healthcare workers who have suffered a moral injury, arguing that, given the political dimensions of moral injury previously discussed, they may need to find methods of “living out their injuries,” especially in ways that are politically engaging:

 But for some, more direct actions will be necessary to get them a sense of agency again.
 This may require organizing in networks of solidarity, where healthcare workers work not only to treat the patient in front of them, but to advocate and fight for the budgets and resources that make the best of care possible. . . .
-When we think then of bioethics and moral injury in the time of COVID, we may need a political vocabulary to add to our clinical and ethical ones, using terms such as ‘prophetic speech and knowledge,’ ‘solidarity,’ organizing, protest, and even ‘coercion.’
+When we think then of bioethics and moral injury in the time of COVID, we may need a political vocabulary to add to our clinical and ethical ones, using terms such as "prophetic speech and knowledge," "solidarity," "organizing," "protest," and even "coercion."
 This will allow healthcare workers not just to treat their personal feelings of shame, anger guilt and betrayal, but also feel an empowerment to change the conditions that gave rise to such injury, and perhaps also help us help those in the larger society see some things that they have yet not seen.[7]

 This presentation was followed by David Hyams from the U.S. Department of Health & Human Services, Conscience & Religious Freedom Division (CRFD), who overviewed the mission and activities of the CRFD, the relevant U.S. laws governing conscience protections and religious freedom, and select HHS actions during COVID-19.
 Hyams covered several HHS initiatives in response to the COVID-19 pandemic.
 In the midst of hospitals closing to visitors, they issued guidelines ensuring that patients still had access to chaplains in compliance with the Religious Freedom Restoration Act (RFRA).
 They also provided guidance regarding masks, allowing people to have accommodations if their religious beliefs make it difficult to wear certain types of masks.
 Finally, they provided guidance to faith communities on how to meet as safely as possible in the midst of lockdowns without infringing on their first amendment rights.[8]

-As COVID-19 is a global pandemic, CBHD also invited speakers who could provide insight into the course of the pandemic in a non-US setting.
+As COVID-19 is a global pandemic, CBHD also invited speakers who could provide insight into the course of the pandemic in a non-U.S. setting.
 Thus, Drs.
 Ken Muma and Bramwell Wekesa, two Kenyan physicians, spoke on their own Kenyan context and the unique logistical and ethical challenges raised in it.
 Muma provided an overview of the situation in Kenya, which included many policies found throughout the world: mandatory quarantine for those infected, mask mandates and hand washing, curfews, travel restrictions, and changes in hospital function such as eliminating elective surgeries and shifting resources towards COVID-19 preparation.
-They also detailed some of the struggles particular to Kenya, such as a lack of critical care beds, few physicians, 20% illiteracy rate, and high levels of poverty and unemployment.
+They also detailed some of the struggles particular to Kenya, such as a lack of critical care beds, few physicians, a 20% illiteracy rate, and high levels of poverty and unemployment.

 One factor that makes the Kenyan experience of the pandemic quite different than that of other countries is the social context, especially the concept of Ubuntu.
 There is no one word for this in English, but the concept reflects the communitarian notion of African life: “Man is a man because of community.”[9]
 In this community-oriented society, lockdowns, quarantines, and travel restrictions affect people very differently, and led to anger when they disrupted traditionally communal events such as burials and weddings.
 Travel restrictions have had severe effects, causing people to stay away from hospitals and drastically increasing the cost and travel time of public transportation (which affects the poor and vulnerable the most).

-Muma went on to use several broad categories to group COVID-19 ethical issues in the African context: human dignity and rights (Is it acceptable to limit travel within a country if that ends of restricting access to food and healthcare?
+Muma went on to use several broad categories to group COVID-19 ethical issues in the African context: human dignity and rights (Is it acceptable to limit travel within a country if that ends up restricting access to food and healthcare?
 What should we make of the government forcing incarcerations under the guise of “quarantine”?); benefits verses harms (Who should benefit from limited resources?
 Who gets admitted, and what gets funded?); equality, justice, and equity (Can you mandate handwashing when not everyone has access to running water, or wearing a mask when not everyone can afford one?
 How should policies be framed so that they do not burden the poor and vulnerable in society more than everyone else?); non-discrimination and non-stigmatization (How can we stop communities from rejecting the sick or those working in healthcare out of fear?); and respect for cultural diversity and pluralism (How does a communal society adjust to the necessity of distancing?
 How can traditionally communal practices be done safely?).
 Muma concluded his address with some of the ways his own facility, AIC Kijabe Hospital, had tried to address these issues, especially through working with stakeholders in the local community and making healthcare accessible to the most vulnerable.

 Bramwell Wekesa addressed the same African context, but while Muma addressed the issues facing society at large, Wekesa focused much more on the struggles of healthcare workers specifically.
 After an overview of particular policies and precautions implemented by his hospital, Wekesa outlined four major challenges faced by Kenyan healthcare workers: (1) the fear of putting oneself or one’s family at risk when dealing with patients; (2) the uncertainty caused by the poor understanding of COVID-19 that led to constantly changing safety and treatment protocols; (3) the changes to the physician-patient relationship caused by masks, distancing, and telemedicine, and the reduction of privacy and confidentiality that often accompanies a positive diagnosis; and (4) the harms that have come about as part of the pandemic.
 These harms include the psychological harm brought about by distancing and lack of contact in a communal culture; the medical harm that comes to patients when healthcare workers are overworked, understaffed, and under resourced; the stigma faced by healthcare workers (as those who are healthy become loath to interact with someone who could have been exposed); and the moral distress that comes from realizing no curative options remain and feeling like they have allowed a patient to die.[10]